tarmac-project/tarmac/example/kv_counter/README.md

-# Tarmac Example: DB Counter
+# Tarmac Example: KV Counter

 This project is an example of building a WASM-based microservice using Tarmac.
-This service is a DB Counter service that can be run both as an HTTP function or a scheduled task.
+This service is a KV Counter service that can be run both as an HTTP function or a scheduled task.

 ```console